openfaas/openfaas.github.io/_posts/2019-07-29-custom-domains-function-ingress.md

       kind: "Issuer"
 ```

-I've called my FunctionIngress record `my-homepage-tls`.
+* For the `name` I used a convention of the function's name plus a suffix of `-tls` if using TLS.

-Edit the `domain` to point as your own DNS A record or sub-domain
+* Edit the `domain` to point as your own DNS A record or sub-domain

-For the `issuerRef`, you can use the `-staging` or `-prod` issuer which you set up earlier using the OpenFaaS docs.
+* For the `issuerRef`, you can use the `-staging` or `-prod` issuer which you set up earlier using the OpenFaaS docs.

+Now apply the file with `kubectl apply -f my-homepage-fni.yaml`

 ### Check what happened